skbio.sequence.SubstitutionMatrix#

 redundant_form()

-Return an array of dissimilarities in redundant format.
+Return an array of values in redundant form.

 rename(mapper[, strict])